x

 4 ways UXtweak is a great Optimal Workshop alternative:

 UXtweak has a flexible pricing policy and a free forever plan available.
-This gives you the opportunity to get quality insights even when you’re on a budget.
+This allows you to get quality insights even when you’re on a budget.

 UXtweak is an all-in-one UX research tool that offers a lot more tools than Optimal Workshop.
 We provide tools for you to test any type of digital product, be it a prototype, website, or an app.
 Just look at our features tab.